Chintu1308/sll-library/README.md

 # SLL Library
-This is a single-linked list library that provides various operations on single-linked lists.
-Brary to visualize and interact with a singly linked list using animations.
+This is a single-linked list library that provides various operations on the single-linked lists library to visualize and interact with a single-linked list using animations.
 Go to the link to experience the animation ->  https://chintu1308.github.io/sll-library/src

 ## Installation 1